department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-31-40.md

 **Design**

+**Note**: We are still waiting on some answers from Luke Tickner about some things, so this might put design and research on pause.

 - Complete design if not done
+- Copy review for profile wireframes (this should just be a formality since I think all content was copied from the direct deposit for comp & pen designs)
+- Content for Direct Deposit Landing Page #14367
 - (Maybe) Start research prep (plan and convo guide)
-  - **Note**: We are still waiting on some answers from Luke Tickner about some things, so this might put design and research on pause.

 **Dev**